rivet-gg/frontend/README.md

 ### Configuration

 The project is designed to be built once and used in multiple environments.
 UI package uses a React context to determine environment configuration.
 Hub app, on the other hand, uses an HTML element to fetch the configuration and pass it to the UI elements.
-To configure project put the following element in the `public/index.html` file:
+To configure the project put the following element in the `public/index.html` file:

 ```html
 <script type="application/json" id="RIVET_CONFIG">